restic/restic/doc/080_examples.rst

    the repository.
 Losing your password means that your data is irrecoverably lost.

-restic is now ready to be used with AWS S3.
+Restic is now ready to be used with AWS S3.
 Try to create a backup:

 .. code-block:: console